elamont3/pdsnd_github/README.md

 ### Date created
+Bikeshare project was submitted and approved on Feb 13, 2019.
-This project and README file was created on Feb 16, 2019.
+README file was created on Feb 16, 2019.

 ### Project Title
 Bikeshare Python Project